 The MTFC assumes full responsibility for the completeness and reliability of the information contained in this report, based upon a comprehensive framework of internal control that it has established for this purpose.
 Because the cost of internal control should not exceed anticipated benefits, the objective is to provide reasonable, rather than absolute, assurance that the financial statements are free of any material misstatements.
-The MTFC believes the corporation's internal control provides reasonable assurance that the financial statement.
+The MTFC believes the corporation's internal control provides reasonable assurance that the financial statements are free from any material misstatement.